relai/vertx-starters/helloworld/README.md

                   .requestHandler(request -> request.response().end("Hello World!"))
                   .listen(8080, "localhost");

-Aren't stars all aligned up for Vert.x?
-Can it be that Vert.x turns out to be the right framework at the right time for the right reason?
+Aren't stars all aligned for Vert.x?
+Isn't it simply the right framework at the right time?

 ## Integration Test